huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 QUIC transport {{!RFC9000}} and QUIC TLS {{!RFC9001}}, if the server supports them.
 Clients SHOULD consider
-potential privacy issues associated with session resumption before deciding to use this mechanism.
-These privacy issues are detailed in {{privacy-issues-with-0-rtt-data}}
+potential privacy issues associated with session resumption before deciding to use this mechanism and specifically evaluate the trade-offs presented in the various sections of this document.
+The privacy issues are detailed in {{privacy-issues-with-0-rtt-data}}
 and {{privacy-issues-with-session-resumption}},
 and the implementation considerations are discussed in
 {{using-0-rtt-and-session-resumption}}.